Exponentiating/OldWebsite/README.md

-This is the project with which I am creating my website.
+This is the project with which I created an old website that I published using Github Pages in March, 2024.